novanjanis322/Data-Structure/README.md

 - A simple music player application built with Python by implementing Doubly Linked List.

 ### Phone Number Book
-- An application to manage and store phone numbers efficiently using Tree.
+- An application to manage and store phone numbers efficiently using Binary Tree.

 ## Languages
 - The primary language used in this repository is Python.